College of Liberal Arts & Sciences

 Is there a dorm or residence floor designated for dancers?

 Yes.
-There is the Arts Living Learning Community for first-year and second-year students who are interested in the visual, creative, and performing arts.
-This community is open to all students, who intend to major in Dance, Music, Theatre, Writing, Art & Art History, Arts Education, or Cinema, as well as students who are active participators in the visual and performing arts at the University of Iowa.
+There is the Arts Living-Learning Community for first-year and second-year students who are interested in the visual, creative, and performing arts.
+This community is open to all students, who intend to major in Dance, Music, Theater, Writing, Art & Art History, Arts Education, or Cinema as well as students who are active participators in the visual and performing arts at the University of Iowa.
 Non-major students who are enrolled in Band, Orchestra, Marching Band, Choirs, or UI courses in Art, Music, Theater, or Writing are also welcome in the community.
+For more information on Living Learning Communities, please visit the University of Iowa Living Learning Communities webpage.>

 How do I visit the Department of Dance?